Czirion/Zamia-bacterial-BGCs/README.md

 ~~~

 Copy the `metadatos.csv` file to `taxonomia_reads/` to be able to use Phyloseq.
-The Phyloseq script can be found in `phyloseq_reads.Rmd` in this repository.
+The Phyloseq script can be found in `phyloseq_reads.md` in this repository.

 ## Metagenomics assembly